 Most of the material for the proposed book already exists so the bulk of the initiative would involve gathering, sorting and organizing the best of the available content.
 This will be accomplished through an early November internal (to the CF) media campaign to introduce the project.
 There will be a public launch of this, the project web site http://www.afghanistanacanadianstory.ca at the Edmonton Garrison Officers Mess at 10:00 a.m.
 November 14, 2011.
 The web is interactive, allowing CF members, retired and serving, as well as civilians and media that deployed, to upload content according to carefully explained guidelines and protocols.
 Families of the Fallen are also invited to submit.

 Current projected costs for a run of 5000 books is approximately $50,000 but this figure does not include possible travel and accommodation costs related to a two part media campaign.
 There is also the possibility that the publisher will underwrite prodution of the book.
 Web design advice and server support is being donated by Racknine Inc. The first media campaign, to commence in mid November 2011, will be to launch the web site and solicit CF stories and photographs from serving and retired CF members, and DND employees who served in Afghanistan as well as Canadian Media who embedded with our troops.
-The second media campaign, to commence early November 2012, will be to launch the finished book on 11 November 2014.
-In the event that submissions exceed the space available in the book, there will also be an accompanying DVD of images, stories, and video clips.
-There is also discussion underway with a documentary film company to compile video submissions in a documentary that captures the essence of the human experience of the Canadian Afghan Combat Mission.
+The second media campaign, to commence early November 2012, will be to launch the finished book on 10 November 2014.
+In the event that submissions exceed the space available in the book, there will also be subsequent e-version of the book.

 Historically, the Canadian public has had limited awareness of or interest in the Canadian military unless or until there is a domestic or international crisis that calls for the involvement of our soldiers, sailors and air men and women.
 This has resulted in a corresponding ebb and flow of government support for the military that has made it difficult, between crisis and conflicts, to maintain a credible, flexible, combat capable, rapid response, deployable military in accordance with Department of National Defence policy and mission statements.